contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * The bishop’s counselors.
 * Other members of the ward council.

-As needed, the bishopric may call ward welfare and self-reliance specialists to support these efforts (see [22.6.4](22-providing-for-temporal-needs.md#2264-aoward-welfare-and-self-reliance-specialists)).
+As needed, the bishopric may call ward welfare and self-reliance specialists to support these efforts (see [22.6.4](22-providing-for-temporal-needs.md#2264-ao-ward-welfare-and-self-reliance-specialists)).

 In a spirit of love and concern, ward leaders and those who serve with them help identify members who may need assistance.
 It is not enough to assist only when asked.
 Leaders should counsel with ministering brothers and sisters to ensure that members in need receive proper care.

 ### 22.3.2 Help Members Assess and Address Short-Term Needs

-Members strive to meet their basic needs through their own efforts, help from extended family, and help from government and community resources (see [22.12](22-providing-for-temporal-needs.md#2212-government-and-community-resources)).
-If these sources are insufficient, members may need Church assistance.
+Members strive to meet their basic needs through their own efforts and help from extended family.
+When this is insufficient, members may need help from other sources such as:

+* Government and community resources (see [22.12](22-providing-for-temporal-needs.md#2212-government-and-community-resources)).
+* Church assistance.

 Church assistance might include help with short-term needs such as food, hygiene items, clothing, housing, or other basics.
-Bishops may use fast offerings to respond to these needs.[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In some locations, bishops may also use bishops’ orders for food and other basic goods (see “[Bishops’ Orders and Referrals](https://lcr.churchofjesuschrist.org)” in Leader and Clerk Resources [LCR]).
+Bishops may use fast offerings to respond to these needs. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where bishops’ orders are available, bishops generally use those to provide food and other basic goods (see “[Bishops’ Orders and Referrals](https://lcr.churchofjesuschrist.org)” in [Leader and Clerk Resources [LCR]](https://lcr.churchofjesuschrist.org)).

 When providing Church assistance, leaders follow the principles and policies outlined in sections [22.4](22-providing-for-temporal-needs.md#224-principles-for-providing-church-assistance) and [22.5](22-providing-for-temporal-needs.md#225-policies-for-providing-church-assistance).